sdkbox-doc/en/docs/installer.md

 ## Preparing to run the SDKBOX Installer
 Before you can run the SDKBOX installer you need to do a few things.
 * make sure you know the path to where you downloaded the SDKBOX installer. (you can always put it in `/usr/local/bin`)
-* make sure you know the path to where you downloaded the SDKBOX plugin bundles.

 ## Installing a Plugin using the SDKBOX Installer
 Now we are ready to install a plugin!
 There isn't much to it.
 Ready?